-Senator Lou D’Allesandro is serving his tenth term representing District 20 in the New Hampshire Senate.
-As an elected official, Senator D’Allesandro serves on the Finance Committee and the Ways and Means Committee and chairs the Capitol Budget Committee.
+Senator Lou D’Allesandro is serving his 11th term representing District 20 in the New Hampshire Senate.
+As an elected Official, Senator D’Allesandro chairs the Finance Committee and is Vice Chair of both Ways and Means and the Capital Budget Committees.

 In addition to his career in public service, the Senator has enjoyed professional success in the field of education.
 He holds honorary doctorates from Franklin Pierce University, Daniel Webster College and the New Hampshire Institute of Art as well as degrees from the University of New Hampshire, Rivier University, New England College and the New Hampshire Institute of Art.
-He won the Caroline Gross Fellowship to attend the program for Senior Executives in State and Local Governments at Harvard University and two other post-graduate programs there.
+He was selected for the Caroline Gross Fellowship to attend the program for Senior Executives in State and Local Governments at Harvard University.

 Senator D’Allesandro lives in Manchester with his wife, Patricia.
 They have three children, nine grandchildren, and two great-grandsons.